kroy/cpd-parse/notes/GENERAL.md

 ### File organization
 - How do we want to order rows?
 Date of incident?
 Incident number?
 By officer?
-- For records with multiple officers (eg: Stops), do we want to append all officer info to the same record, or expand vertically (create an additional record for the second officer)
+- For rows/records with multiple officers (eg: Stops), do we want to append all officer info to the same record, or expand vertically (create an additional record for the second officer)
 - Datatypes: do we want to format numbers in a certain way?

 ### Issues w/ Names
-- What happens when a female officer gets married and changes her last name? eg a potential is:
+- What happens when a female officer gets married and changes her last name? a potential example is:
 ```
 ---- In officer_profile
 "26063","DAISY","ROMERO","","","",1990,"HISPANIC","FEMALE","8/31/15",""